Thavr/Thavr/README.md

-## Hi 👋!
-Nice to meet you 🙂, I'm Thales Rodrigues 🇧🇷
+<h1 align="center">Hi 👋!<br> Nice to meet you 🙂, I'm Thales Rodrigues 🇧🇷</h1>

-📚 I'm a 9th semester **Biotechnology** student at University of São Paulo (USP) 👨‍🔬 Currently, I'm also an **undergraduate researcher** at the Physiological Genomics Lab of Mental Health ICB-USP and a **Trainee** at programming-focused student organization FEA.dev
+📚 I'm a 9th semester **Biotechnology** student at University of São Paulo (USP)

+👨‍🔬 Currently, I'm also an **undergraduate researcher** at the Physiological Genomics Lab of Mental Health ICB-USP and a **Trainee** at computer programming-focused student organization FEA.dev